pooj124/pooj124/README.md

-### hi, i’m poojitha 🤸🏻‍♀️
+### hi, i’m poojitha 👋

-i like making things that are useful, calm, and a little bit clever.
+I like building things that are practical, thoughtfully designed, and quietly powerful.

-started in testing, now slowly building my way through development, cloud, and a bit of ai.
+started in testing, now exploring the other side — development, cloud, and a bit of ai.
-curious about how things work — and how to make them better.
+curious about how systems work, and how to make them simpler, smoother, and more intentional.

-learning full stack, building mini tools, and eventually, maybe something with robots 🤖
+currently learning full stack, building small tools, and slowly exploring robotics and edge tech 🤖

 mostly here to learn, build, and enjoy the process.